tristanohanlon/garage-door/README.md

 Automatic garage door opener which open via a php page.
 Uses a raspbery pi 3B and a pi camera for live video feed.
 Garage door opener with video streaming

+# Errors
+If the camera doesn't display on the webpage, look at the IP addess in the php file and check that it matches the IP if the device

 # Setting up Apache, PHP and Motion

 Allow WinSCP to login as root to make file access easier: